By Faye Martins

 2. Seated Spinal Twist

+Among the many Yoga techniques for back pain, there should always be twists.
 This Yoga pose is a great way to release tension all through your back, arms, and neck.
 Sit squarely on your chair with your feet planted on the floor.
 Take one deep inhale.
 As you exhale, slowly twist to the right by placing your left hand on the outside of your right knee and coil your right hand around onto the middle of the back of your chair.
 Continue to breath.
 With each exhale twist a little deeper to the right and with each inhale allow your body to gently release a little toward the front of your chair.
 Continue to twist and release for thirty seconds.
 Release the pose and repeat on the other side.

-3. Seated Hip Stretch
+3. Seated Hip Stretch – (Seated Pigeon)

 Releasing tension in your hips will help to release the tension and pain in your lower back.
 Sit squarely on your chair with your feet flat on the floor.
 Take three long, deep breaths, inhaling and exhaling for five counts each.
 Slowly, place your right foot on top of your left knee and bend forward until you feel a nice stretch.
 Do not force or overstretch and only go as far forward as your body will allow.
 Hold for thirty seconds and repeat on the opposite side.
+Always remember that Yoga techniques for back pain can be incorporated into the workday.
+Just like pain medication a daily routine of Yoga techniques for back pain has rewards and no side effects are part of the package.

 © Copyright – Aura Wellness Center – Publications Division